 The Mind Space

 The ego gets a pretty bad rap these days.
-I can’t count the number of times someone says something like “It’s just ego,” or “It’s all ego,” as though the ego were something we should or even could just dispense of at will.
+People say things like “It’s just ego,” as though the ego were something we could just dispense of at will.
 As the center of our conscious mind, the ego is a psychological necessity.
 Perhaps a lot of what people say today comes from the influx of Eastern philosophy.
 We should remember that the idea of the dissolution of the ego arose in a different cultural context. […]